shaoqiangzhang/SCENA/README.md

 # 2. Usage examples
 ##  An example for the Biase's dataset (GSE57249)
-You can download the Biase's dataset and some other scRNA-seq datasets from https://github.com/shaoqiangzhang/scRNAseq_Datasets .
+You can download the Biase's dataset and some other scRNA-seq datasets from https://github.com/shaoqiangzhang/scRNAseq_Datasets to test SCENA.

 **First**, load the package and a dataset (rows are genes and columns are cells)